-PRODUCT LEAK TYPE VAPORS NATURAL GAS Gas Lighter than air and will generally rise and dissipate.
-May gather in a confined space and travel to a source of ignition.
-Will be easily ignited by heat, sparks or flames and will form explosive r with air.
-Vapors may cause dizziness or asphyxiation without warning a be toxic if inhaled at high concentrations.
-Contact with gas or liquefied cause burns, severe injury and/or frostbite.
+PRODUCT LEAK TYPE VAPORS NATURAL GA AS Gas Lighter than air and will generally rise and dissipate.
+May gather in a confined space and travel to a source of ignition. with ai be toxi r.
+Vapors may ic if inhaled a d by heat, sparks or flames and will form explosive mixtures y cause dizziness or asphyxiation without warning and may t high concentrations.
+Contact with gas or liquefied gas may e injury and/or frostbite.